Loading

 So, how does Wave keep the lights on?
 The app processes your online payments and, as it does so, keeps a percentage of the invoice amount, the same way that platforms like Stripe or PayPal do.
 At the time of writing, this fee is at 2.9% + $0.60 for credit card transactions and 1% for each bank transaction + $1 minimum fee.
 If you receive most of your payments via other means, Wave may turn out to be easy on your wallet.

-There are two other ways that Wave makes money, too.
-The first one is by offering an automated payroll plugin, letting you pay yourself and your team while keeping all the paperwork up to date.
-The other one is letting you book time with bookkeeping experts and access accounting coaching, so you'll reach the tax season feeling confident and ready.
+There are other ways that Wave makes money, too.
+There's a paid plan that removes the $0.60 fee of each transaction and adds automation features.
+You can also subscribe to the automated payroll plugin, letting you pay yourself and your team while keeping all the paperwork up to date.
+Lastly, you can book time with bookkeeping experts and access accounting coaching, so you'll reach the tax season feeling confident and ready.
 To boost this feeling, you can invite your accountant into your account, and they'll be pleased to see that Wave handles details like 1099s.

 Wave makes the list as the best free accounting software for small business due to its great user experience, strong features, and generous plan.
 If you're on the right side of the ocean, give it a try.
 And connect Wave to Zapier, so it can talk to all the other apps you use.
-Here are some examples of how to automate Wave.
+Learn more about how to automate Wave, or take a look at these examples.

 If you like Wave's feature set but want to try another take on it, you have a couple of options for Wave alternatives: the first is FreshBooks, which might fit you if you're running a smaller operation; the other is ZipBooks, with robust inventory tracking features, appealing interface, and a nifty "invoice score" to help you fill in all invoice information to make the late payers reach for their wallets faster.
 Or, if you're deciding between Wave and QuickBooks, take a look at our comparison: Wave vs. QuickBooks.